Chiropractor Penang,Malaysia | Specializing in scoliosis (curved spine) treatment, neck and back pain and other spinal conditions

 One of the most common approaches to scoliosis treatment is the "wait and see" method.

+This method is typically used when scoliosis is detected early in a young child, but the curve of the spine is mild or not yet severe enough for physical therapy & rehabilitation, bracing, or surgery.
 Our chiropractors are able to assess if a patient's curve needs to be either regularly monitored or treated immediately.
-If your doctor has concerns that the curve may increase, he or she may wish to examine your child every four to six months throughout adolescence.
+If your doctor has concerns that the curve may increase, he or she may wish to examine your child every four to six months throughout adolescence. |

-There is growing research-based evidence in the effectiveness of specific scoliosis rehabilitation and exercise programs.
+PHYSICAL THERAPY or REHABILITATION There is growing research-based evidence in the effectiveness of specific scoliosis rehabilitation and exercise programs.

-A good 3D-designed back brace is proven to be effective in correcting scoliosis and preventing further curve progression and surgery.
+BRACING TREATMENTA good 3D-designed back brace is proven to be effective in correcting scoliosis and preventing further curve progression and surgery.

-For scoliosis cases with too large of a curve, surgery may be the only option to correct the spine.
+SURGERYFor scoliosis cases with too large of a curve, surgery may be the only option to correct the spine.

 FOR MORE INFORMATION, CONTACT US